JayceChant/commit-msg/README.md

 }
 ```

+## Localization

+The program has built-in two languages: English (en) and Chinese (zh).

+You can add language support in two ways:

+### Contributing code

+The built-in languages are placed in the `lang` directory, with individual `.go` source file for each.
+You can copy `lang/english.go`, change the file name and translate the content, then commit it to launch a Pull Request.
+The language will be added in next release after the PR is approved.

+Of course, considering my limited English (my Chinese wording is not necessarily good either), you can also help improve the existing language support.

+### Add translation file

+However, committing code may not be the best way to go.

+Firstly , committing code is time-consuming.
+If you can't compile it yourself, but have to wait for next version release after the code merged in, it would be a long time until the version is ready.
+On the other hand, this is only a small tool after all, and to avoid the program becoming bloated, some languages may not be merged in, depending on the number of users.

+You can choose a quicker way: adding translation file.

+To do this, copy the [commit-msg.en.json.sample](./commit-msg.en.json.sample) file in the project root directory, remove `.sample` from the file name, and change `en` to the corresponding language (e.g., the abbreviation for language to be supported is `xx`) .
+Translate the contents of the file, keeping the formatting verb `%s` and the line break `\n`.
+Then put the file in the same directory as the configuration file (`home` directory or `hooks` directory).
+Afterwards, remember to change the language configuration to the corresponding language (`xx` in this case).

+Unlike the configuration file, if the translations for the same language exist in both `home` directory and `hooks` directory, the contents of both will not be merged, but the translation in `hooks` directory of the project will prevail.
+The contents of each language file must be a complete translation.

 ## More info

 The project was first inspired by [validate-commit-msg](https://github.com/conventional-changelog-archived-repos/validate-commit-msg) . ( It has now been moved to  [conventional-changelog/commitlint](https://github.com/conventional-changelog/commitlint) )